Shivam6035/blinkit-sales-analysis/README.md

 ```

-Here is a detailed snapshot of your dataset, based on the "BlinkIT Grocery Data.csv" file.
+Detailed snapshot of your dataset, based on the "BlinkIT Grocery Data.csv" file.

-This dataset contains **8,523 rows** and **13 columns**, representing individual product sales across various retail outlets.
+The dataset contains **8,523 rows** and **13 columns**, representing individual product sales across various retail outlets.
 It's designed to analyze how different factors—like the product type, its visibility, and the store's characteristics—influence sales.

 Here is a breakdown of each column: